Jelly-Fish/jellyfish/README.md

 =========
 Jellefishchess project is a Java UCI middleware for driving chess engines and UI's for playing chess.
 It's name is a friedly wink to Stockfish chess engine that gave the motivation and (hmmhmm) inspiration to start Jellefishchess project ;)

 2D ui developpement is complete.
-3D OpenGL user interface is currently being developed but is not yet linked up to the chess engine.
+3D OpenGL user interface is currently being developed.
 To switch from 2D or 3D UI see main method in Starter.java class.
 Librairies used for OpenGL are LWJGL 2.9.1 : http://legacy.lwjgl.org/

 Project IDE setup :
   - NetBeans recomended.